-What’s involved in Family Week?
+What’s involved in Training Week?

 The cost includes five full days of RYA training – Great value!

-Family Week is a full week of fun and learning following the RYA syllabus.
+Training Week is a full week of fun and learning following the RYA syllabus.
 It’s a time to make friendships, have heaps of fun, build confidence as well as learn how to sail or become better sailors.
 It’s for all the family, adults and children.

 We cater for all levels of ability from beginner to racer.
 It involves everything from, learning how to right a boat from a capsize, classroom work, adventures around the lake, building sailing skills including the RYA Racing syllabus & advanced skills like spinnaker work.

 We tailor training delivery based on the skill and previous experience of the sailors in order to build on their RYA modules.
 We normally take beginners from 8 years upwards.
 The week offers something for everyone!
 Whatever your level of ability, this is a great chance to learn and progress.